 What do we expect as a community of potential foster and adoptive families?
 What does society as a whole want?
 These are questions that need to be deeply considered before we just assume that children in the system are unwanted.

-With nearly 428,000 children in the US foster care system and approximately 107,000 in need of adoption, before we jump to conclusions that these kids are unwanted or not fit for families, we should first take a hard look at ourselves.
+With nearly 428,000 children in the US foster care system and thousands in need of adoption, before we jump to conclusions that these kids are unwanted or not fit for families, we should first take a hard look at ourselves.
 It only takes one family to make a difference in the life of a child.